juliendorra/esquisse/README.md

 ## How to create and share mini AI apps?

-- Adds text and image generation blocks
+- Adds text generation and image generation blocks
+- You can also add static text blocks and breaks
 - Reference and use the result from a text block in another text or image block top 'Data' cell by using either `#name` (no white space, for example a single word block name) or `[name of the block]` (white space allowed in the name of the block)
-- You can mix and match several text results with static text: `head face [character for head] #style`
+- You can mix and match several text results using a static text block: `head face [character for head] #style`and then use this text in a text or image generation data field
 - ⟳ button refresh a block result by sending a new request
 - The _structure_ of your AI cells is **saved in the URL**: names, data text, transform text.
 Share the URL to share the structure (not the results).
 You can go back to reload a previous structure.